 - If a retiree returns to active service in more than one position that is subject to the 25% earnings limit in any fiscal year, the limit applies to the total earnings for all such positions in that fiscal year.

-- Applies to full- or part-time classroom teachers and full-time certified speech therapists, speech pathologists, audiologists, educational diagnosticians, school social workers, school counselors, or school psychologists.
+- Applies to full- or part-time PreK-12 "classroom teachers" and full-time certified speech therapists, speech pathologists, audiologists, educational diagnosticians, school social workers, school counselors, school psychologists, interpreter, educational transliterator, or educator for the deaf or hard of hearing.

 - Requires that an employing district complete certain advertisement requirements before declaring a critical shortage and certify the critical shortage to TRSL and BESE.